owid/sdg-tracker.org/pages/zero-hunger.md

         <div class="col-md">
             <span>SDG Indicator 2.1.2</span>
             <h3>Prevalence of food insecurity</h3>
-            <p><strong>Definition:</strong> Indicator 2.1.2 is the <q>prevalence of moderate or severe food insecurity in the population, based on the Food Insecurity Experience Scale (FIES)</q>. <p>Food insecurity data of the FEIS (shown here) is based on survey data which relate to the occurrence of several typical experiences and conditions associated with food insecurity.</p>
+            <p><strong>Definition:</strong> Indicator 2.1.2 is the <q>prevalence of moderate or severe food insecurity in the population, based on the Food Insecurity Experience Scale (FIES)</q>. <p>Food insecurity data of the FEIS (shown here) is based on survey data which relates to the occurrence of several typical experiences and conditions associated with food insecurity.</p>
             <p><strong>Goal:</strong> <q>Achieve food security</q> by 2030.
 This means ending moderate and severe food insecurity for all.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> entry on <a href="https://ourworldindata.org/hunger-and-undernourishment">Hunger and Undernourishment</a>.</p>
             <p><strong>Additional charts:</strong>